LGBudd/Champaign-Custom-Scenery/README.md

 ## Chicago and Bloomington Areas Custom Scenery

 Custom scenery for the Champaign (KCMI) and Bloomington (KBMI) areas, for the FlightGear Flight Simulator.
 This scenery includes:
-- The airports recommended as of October 2020 from the X-Plane Scenery Gateway
+- The airports recommended as of October 2020 from the X-Plane Scenery Gateway.
 - The area between the following coordinates:
   - min lat 40.0
   - max lat 41.1
   - min lon -88.0
   - max lon -89.0
+- Custom Material definitions and Textures for the area to make the land cover more realistic.
 - Optional USGS orthophotos around major airports within the included area (KCMI, KBMI).

 ### NOTE: